MS-NeRF: Multi-Space Neural Radiance Fields: Experiments

-We conduct three sets of experiments based on different datasets with different baselines and our modules of different scales.
-As our module is quite simple, we can scale our module by three hyperparameters, which we refer to as $K$ for the sub-space number, $d$ for the dimension of output features, and $h$ for the hidden layer dimension of Decoder MLP and Gate MLP, respectively.
-To compare fairly, we carry out all the experiments following most default setting from \cite{mildenhall2021nerf,barron2021mip,barron2022mip,guo2022nerfren,verbin2022refnerf}, except that we use 1024 rays per batch and train 200k iterations for all experiments on all scenes.
-Experiment details are as follows.
+As our MLP-based MS module is quite simple, we can scale our module by three hyperparameters, which we refer to as $K$ for the sub-space number, $d$ for the dimension of output features, and $h$ for the hidden layer dimension of Decoder MLP and Gate MLP, respectively.
+For the hybrid MS scheme, there are also hyperparameters $K$, $d$, and $h$, except that $d$ and $h$ only control the Gate MLP.
+All the training details can be found in the supplementary.
+We report our results with three commonly used metrics: PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.